uber/cadence/canary/README.md

 Run `./cadence-canary -h` for details to understand the start options of how to change the loading directory if needed.
 This will only start the workers.

+In production, it's recommended to monitor the result of this canary.
+You can use [the workflow success metric](https://github.com/uber/cadence/blob/9336ed963ca1b5e0df7206312aa5236433e04fd9/service/history/execution/context_util.go#L138) emitted by cadence history service `workflow_success`.

 Configurations
 ----------------------
 Canary workers configuration contains two parts: